 The user should set these environment variables on every node where Spark on MR3 is to be launched so that all Spark drivers can share the same DAGAppMaster Pod (and consequently the same set of ContainerWorker Pods).
 If the environment variables are not set, each Spark driver creates its own DAGAppMaster Pod and no ContainerWorker Pods are shared.

 Option 1.
-Running the Spark driver inside Kubernetes
+Running a Spark driver inside Kubernetes

 .